EducationThe history of medical cannabis: Ancient China to modern times

 Research from the last decade tells us that medical cannabis has the potential to be effective in treating patients with neurological, psychological or physiological conditions.
 Increasing numbers of studies investigating pain management, inflammatory responses, and sleep disorders have reported successful results in regard to cannabis-based treatments.

 Across the world, patients with MS, PTSD, ADHD, chronic pain, epilepsy, and Parkinson's Disease, as well as many others, are reportedly using medical cannabis to help manage their conditions.
-As reported in Michael H. Moskowitz’s book, THC is known to have “anti-oxidising, and antiemetic effects” and CBD is thought to have anti-inflammatory, antibacterial and analgesic qualities.
+As reported in Michael H. Moskowitz’s book, THC is known to have “anti-cancer, anti-oxidising, and antiemetic effects” and CBD is thought to have anti-inflammatory, antibacterial and analgesic qualities.

 As well as having a multitude of potential benefits, medical cannabis products can come in various forms, which gives patients plenty of options when starting their journey with medical cannabis.
 The effects of cannabis are felt most rapidly when it is vaporised, either in flower or oil form, but some patients prefer to administer cannabis using tinctures, tablets, or balms.
 Cannabis-based food or drinks are also becoming a popular choice amongst medical cannabis patients.